 If your vehicle has been impounded, it is important to retrieve the vehicle as soon as possible to avoid daily (and costly) impound lot storage charges.
 Before a vehicle can be retrieved from the impound lot, a Vehicle Release must be obtained from the Edmonston Police Department.
 A Vehicle Release is an official form which authorizes the towing company to turn the vehicle over to its rightful owner, after all towing and storage charges have been paid.

-To retrieve an impounded vehicle, the owner or an individual with power of attorney status must:
+The owner or an individual with power of attorney status must:

 - Appear in person at Edmonston Police Headquarters located at 5005 52nd Avenue, Edmonston, Maryland 20781.
 Releases are available only during normal business hours (Monday-Friday 8:30 a.m.
 To 4:00 p.m., excluding holidays and administrative closure dates.